sr320/LabDocs/protocols/ProteinprepforMSMS.md

 __Procedure:__

-1) Make your 8 BCA standards in snaptop centrifuge tubes.
+1) Make your 8 BCA standards in snaptop centrifuge tubes (see table).
 Make sure to vortex and centrifuge down before using one standard to create your next standard.

 2) Create a table to describe the contents of the microplate wells.